southalc/podman/REFERENCE.md

 Data type: `String`

 String
-Optional user for running rootless containers

-Default value: `''`

-##### `homedir`

-Data type: `String`

-String
-The `homedir` parameter is required when `user` is defined.
-Defining it this way avoids using an external fact to lookup the home directory of all users.
+Optional user for running rootless containers.
+When using this parameter, the user must also be defined as a Puppet resource and must include the 'uid', 'gid', and 'home'

 Default value: `''`